Constraints and Time Evolution in Generic $f$(Riemann) Gravity: ADM DECOMPOSITION of the (Riemann) Theory

 and

 and also

 Substituting all of these pieces, we end up with

-Similarly we can find $\dot{p}^{ij}$.
+\hphantom{}\\ Similarly we can find $\dot{p}^{ij}$.
 Clearly, we can express

 where the last two terms cancel each other because of the variation with respect to the spatial metric.
-Taking into account the covariant derivatives correctly, we have
+Taking into account the covariant derivatives correctly, we have\footnote{Note that in both of these equations (\ref{evolution=000020Pi1}, \ref{evolution=000020pij}), all the terms except the last term in each one are the same as those of \cite{Deruelle}.
+Those two terms are missing in that work.}

-Note that in both of these equations (\ref{evolution Pi1}, \ref{evolution pij}), all the terms except the last term in each one are the same as those of \cite{Deruelle}.
-These two terms are missing in that work.
+\hphantom{}\\ In Appendix G, we gave the construction of the constraint and time evolution equations of General Relativity using the results we have obtained in this and in the previous sections.

 As explained in detail in \cite{Altas1}, the Hamiltonian form of the Einstein-Hilbert action, when extremized, leads to the Fischer-Marsden form \cite{Fischer-Marsden} of the field equations.
 For the generic $f(Riemann)$ theory studied here, one can also recast the Hamiltonian flow in a concise form as